GOVERNANCE AND CORPORATE AUDIT SYSTEMS - UNIT 1

 c.
 Making judgments: students will be able to successfully solve the logical interpretation of corporate governance systems and the definition of the auditing procedures.

 d.
-Communication skills: At the end of the course, students will acquire the ability to analyze problems (problem solving skills), the interpersonal skills and the communication skills in written and oral form and with
+Communication skills: at the end of the course, students will acquire the ability to analyze problems (problem solving skills), the interpersonal skills and the communication skills in written and oral form and with

 different stakeholders.
 The acquisition of communication skills is achieved through the participation to case studies as well as through the presentation of the results of individual work or group work on items or

-business cases presented by the professor.
+business cases presented by the professor, in streaming or physically.

 e.
 Ability to learn: the course aims to support students learning through a correct approach to individual study and through the discussion with professor and colleagues of business cases.